Full Moon on

 Moon before ascending node

-12 days after descending node on 21 February 2015 at 16:05 in ♈ Aries.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 7 March 2015 at 21:04 in ♎ Libra.
+12 days after descending node on 21 February 2015 at 16:05 in ♈ Aries the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 7 March 2015 at 21:04 in ♎ Libra.

 Moon after northern standstill

-7 days since the previous standstill on 27 February 2015 at 07:19 in ♊ Gemini when the Moon has reached North declination of ∠18.335°, the lunar orbit is extending southward over the next 7 days to face maximum declination of ∠-18.262° at the point of next southern standstill on 14 March 2015 at 01:39 in ♐ Sagittarius.
+7 days since the last northern standstill on 27 February 2015 at 07:19 in ♊ Gemini when the Moon has reached North declination of ∠18.335° the lunar orbit is extending southward over the next 7 days to face maximum declination of ∠-18.262° at the point of next southern standstill on 14 March 2015 at 01:39 in ♐ Sagittarius.

 Sun-Earth-Moon syzygy